 With our microfilm and microfiche management services, our experts can transform any of these types into a digital format using a special scanner.
 Besides, they have better indexing than their paper document counterparts.
 This reduces the scanning cost per image, with less manual preparation required.

 To get started, fill out the form, use the live chat, or give us a call at (866) 385-3706.
-Within minutes of receiving your request, you will have free quotes from experts in your area that can help you with digitizing your microfilm and microfiche documents.
+Within minutes of receiving your request, you will have free quotes from experts in your area who can help you with digitizing your microfilm and microfiche documents.